nokitakaze/Base58Check.Standard/README.md

 ## License

-This software is released under the MIT license.
+This software is released to the public domain.

 See LICENSE for more information.